dogweather/forkful/content/en/javascript/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in JavaScript is essential for file manipulation tasks, enabling scripts to verify directory presence before reading from or writing to it.
-This operation prevents errors and ensures smoother program execution, particularly in applications that dynamically handle files or directories based on user input or external data sources.

 ## How to:
 In Node.js, since JavaScript itself doesn't have direct access to the file system, the `fs` module is typically used for such operations.
 Here's a simple way to check if a directory exists using `fs.existsSync()`: